Neznatnov/unsplash-final-project/README.md

 In this project, the automated tests are written in <code>Java</code> using the <code>Selenide</code> framework. <code>Gradle</code> is used to build the project. <code>JUnit 5</code> is used as the unit testing framework. <code>Rest-assured</code> library was used for API tests.
 The tests are run from <code>Jenkins</code>.
 After the run is completed, a notification is sent using a bot on Telegram. <code>Selenoid</code> is used to run browsers in Docker containers.
 Integration with <code>Allure TestOps</code> and <code>Jira</code> is set up for test reporting and test result analytics.

 ## List of UI Tests
-- [x] Authorization with email and password
-- [x] Verification of displayed sub-items for each menu item on the main page (parametrized test)
+- [x] Checking that all elements are on the page
-#### Integrations page
+- [x] Log in with correct credentials
+- [x] Log in with incorrect credentials
-- [x] Check the search of integrations by name
+- [x] Checking social network links in the menu tab
-- [x] Verification of the message when no results match the search query
-#### Pricing calculator for enterprise teams
-- [x] Check the number of users and prices displayed by default
-- [x] Check prices for the maximum number of users
+- [x] Checking that all elements are in the header
-- [x] Check the error message when the number of users is less than minimum
+- [x] Checking the button with the sum of the month
-- [x] Check the error message when the number of users exceeds the maximum
+- [x] Checking the button with the sum of the year
+- [x] Checking the title text on the page

 ## List of API tests
+- [x] Checking a selection of photos in a collection
-- [x] Successful board creation
+- [x] Getting a collection by correct id
-- [x] Check if a board cannot be created without specifying its name
+- [x] Getting a random photos
-- [x] Successful deletion of the board
+- [x] Searching photos by keyword
+- [x] Verifies retrieving statistics for a specific photo
-- [x] Successful creation of a list in the board
+- [x] Getting a list of photos that a particular user has liked
-- [x] Successful creation of a card in the list
+- [x] Getting collections created by a specific user
-- [x] Card update: moving the card to another list

 ## Running automated tests on a local machine
-To run tests locally on your machine, add the local.properties file to the src/test/resources/config folder and fill in the following properties:
+To run tests locally on your machine, add the local.properties file to the src/test/resources/properties folder and fill in the following properties:

 ```properties
 clean